Azure/azure-iot-sdk-csharp/device/doc/devbox_setup.md

 ### Building [UWP][UWP] Apps
 Just like classic desktop app, install [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package].
-Microsoft.Azure.Devices.Client.UWP.dll is a [UWP] [UWP] version which will get installed via NuGet Package manager when you select **Universal** app in VS 2015.
+A [UWP] [UWP]-compatible assembly Microsoft.Azure.Devices.Client.dll will get installed via NuGet Package manager when you select **Universal** app in VS 2015.
 This is the version you need to build UWP apps.

-> Currently, **Microsoft.Azure.Devices.Client.UWP** doesn't support MQTT protocol.

 ####  Building C# and Visual Basic UWP apps
 For building UWP, follow the same steps as you would follow if building classic .NET desktop application.